ysyk2021/maximizing-your-problem-solving-potential-strategies-for-success/kdp.md

 MingHai Zheng is the founder of zhengpublishing.com and lives in Wuhan, China.
 His main publishing areas are business, management, self-help, computers and other emerging foreword fields.

-Sure, here are 20 Amazon search keywords related to the book "Maximizing Your Problem-Solving Potential: Strategies for Success":

 1. Problem-solving
 2. Success strategies
 3. Personal growth